kstenerud/concise-encoding/ce-structure.md

 Concise Encoding is a general purpose, human and machine friendly, compact representation of semi-structured hierarchical data.

+This document specifies the structure of Concise Encoding documents and describes all supported data types.
+The [text](cte-specification.md) and [binary](cbe-specification.md) formats (which are 1:1 compatible with each other) are described in separate documents.

-It is composed of 1:1 type compatible [text](cte-specification.md) and [binary](cbe-specification.md) formats, both of which follow the same structural and content rules laid out in this document.
-Examples are given in the [text](cte-specification.md) format for clarity.
+Examples in this document are usually given in the [text](cte-specification.md) format for clarity.